-Client engagement letters not only launch the attorney-client relationship’s logistical terms by setting fees and establishing the scope of representation and attorney of record; they also establish the tone of the relationship.
-Before agreeing to represent a client, you want to make sure that you’re both on the same page and that you have the ability to competently carry out representation.
+Client engagement letters not only launch the attorney-client relationship’s logistical terms by setting fees and establishing the scope of representation and attorney of record they also establish the tone of the relationship.
+Before agreeing to represent a client, you want to make sure that you’re both on the same page and that you can competently carry out representation.

 If you haven’t looked at your engagement letters or fee agreements lately, there are certain elements which are required, including determining the type of billing agreement (such as hourly fee, flat fee, contingency fee), the basis of rate of the fee and expenses for which the client will be responsible, or the contingency upon which compensation will be paid, a defined scope of engagement, handling of retainers and trust accounts, and fee-splitting, if relevant.